 The giant rainbow flag projected across the Daylesford Town Hall said it all: the gays had arrived in Daylesford.

-Despite the recent bushfires, the GLBTIQ community came from across regional Victoria, Melbourne and interstate for last weekend’s ChillOut Festival in Victoria.
+Despite the recent bushfires, the GLBTIQ community came from across regional Victoria, Melbourne and even interstate for last weekend’s ChillOut Festival.

 Saturday’s trivia event at the Palais, jointly organised by the ALSO Foundation, Country Awareness Network and PLWHA Victoria, combined safe-sex messages and trivia for a fun, rowdy afternoon.